 1) Check the logo – most fakes have bad logos with distorted lines and stitching.
 They also often use the wrong color thread.
 The crocodile should be dark green on a white patch, not the lighter green like the inauthentic logo shown below.
 The claws and teeth of the crocodile should be distinct, and its top jaw should be smaller than the bottom one.

 2) Check the sizing – Lacoste uses numbers for sizing, not small, medium and large

-3) Logo Alignment – The Lacoste Logo lines up with the second button of their polo shirts.
-Not the bottom of the placket.
+3) Check the Logo Alignment – The Lacoste Logo lines up with the second button of their polo shirts.
+It never lines up with the bottom of the placket.

-For other tips, here are some videos and articles from the web on detecting fake Lacoste items:
+For other tips, here are some articles from the web on detecting fake Lacoste items: